floooh/floooh.github.io/_posts/2017-02-27-fips-vscode.md

 cmake-server part.
-First, I don't know why I need to start it with --debug, because otherwise I will simply get an EACCES error (also when starting manually from the command line), second: cmake-server is normally intended to be used as a long-running process which IDEs talk to in order to control cmake's project build process.
+First, I don't know why I need to start it with --debug, because otherwise I will simply get an EACCES error (also when starting manually from the command line), second: cmake-server is normally intended to be used as a long-running process which IDEs talk to in order to control cmake and query information from it.
 I'm not using it this way, instead I'm only starting it up, send the necessary commands to get the the codemodel info, and dump everything that's coming back from the cmake-server (through stdout) into a file.